lukebryson/intune-device-compliance-reporter/Tests/README.md

 # Tests
-This folder will contain unit tests for the data retrieval and reporting modules.
+This folder will contain tests for the data retrieval and reporting modules.